Last Updated on 7 January 2026 by Cycloscope

 Standard Components

-Both Santos Travelmasters have a Tubus Lowrider as a front rack, while behind they mount Santos Travelrack XL, a heavy-duty carrier especially designed by Santos and made by Tubus, which additionally nests the rear lamp and perfectly fit mudguard.
+Both Santos Travelmasters have a Tubus Lowrider as a front rack, while behind they mount the Santos Travelrack XL, a heavy-duty carrier designed by Santos and made by Tubus, which also nests the rear lamp and perfectly fits a mudguard.

 The front rack can hold 15 kg and the rear one 40 kg, for a generous 55 kg total weight capacity.